danchoi/ri_vim/README.markdown

 * `CTRL-o` and `CTRL-i` jump you back and forward through the documentation pages you've visited

-When you find a matching method or class or module and press `ENTER`, you should see the ri documentation, with a little bit of syntax coloring, display in a Vim window.
+When you find a matching method or class or module and press `ENTER`, you should see the ri documentation, with a light touch of color-highlighting, display in a Vim window.

 ![screenshot](https://github.com/danchoi/ri_vim/raw/master/screens/ri_doc.png)